in-tech-gration/study-lenses/README.md

   - Add online demo and deployed version and include the following section in the README intro: `Explore a live demo [right here](URL)`

+  - Allow the use of a configuration file that enables more CLI options.
+For example, the `lenses2` command would read a config file (e.g. `lenses2.config.js`), and make use of a shorthand for opening each week's material: `lenses2 7`.
+This would read the current day, and open the material for Week 7, and current day, through the use of the lenses subfolder of course.

   ---

   **Quick start:**